Everyone knows it’s a bad idea to eat chips straight out of the bag.

 Low in calories and carbs, but high in fiber and nutrients, they make a stellar replacement for whatever less healthy snack you can’t stop eating currently.

 One bunch of baked mustard green chips can feed up to four people, but that ratio depends entirely on the snacker in question.
 When snacking solo, do you grab the whole container and retreat to your recliner?
-Or is your preference to ration an appropriate amount to form a single serving before you dig in?
+Or is your preference to ration an appropriate amount to form a single serving in an organized snack pack container before you dig in?

 My best friend, Madison, for example, is a dive-right-into-the-box enthusiast.